 ClimateActionWR is focused on climate change mitigation in Waterloo Region.
-As a collaboration between local organizations, community members, and Waterloo Region municipalities, we coordinate the activities of our community’s Climate Action Plans, measure and monitor progress on emissions reductions, and engage the community in climate action initiatives.
+As a collaboration between local organizations, community members, and municipalities in Waterloo Region, we coordinate the activities of our community’s climate action plans, measure and monitor progress on emissions reductions, and engage the community in climate action initiatives.
 ClimateActionWR is jointly led by Reep Green Solutions and Sustainable Waterloo Region, and is funded by the four major municipalities within Waterloo Region.

 In the spring of 2021, all 8 municipalities in Waterloo Region endorsed a community greenhouse gas emission reduction target of an 80% reduction (based on 2010 levels) by 2050 (80by50).
 They also adopted an interim community GHG reduction target of 50% by 2030 (50by30).
 Achieving and exceeding the goals outlined in the strategy to meet our 50by30 target depends on bold and immediate action by other levels of government beyond Waterloo Region.
 As a result, advocacy is a key part of this strategy.

 The TransformWR strategy outlines our community’s pathway to an 80% greenhouse gas emission (GHG) reduction by 2050, and identifies local actions that can be taken in Waterloo Region to reduce emissions 30% by 2030.

 The development of the TransformWR strategy involved 3 key phases:

 Starting with community engagement, we heard from more than 1600 community members across the entire region.
 Through events, workshops, interviews, focus groups, and surveys, we heard from members of our community about what they wanted the low carbon future of Waterloo Region to look like, and their insights on how we can get there.
 This work directly informed Our Vision of 2050, and the Principles for Designing a Low Carbon Future.